MooHoll/Allele-Specific_Bumblebee/README.md

 ## Additional Info

-If you would like to use any of the custom code found here please cite the following paper:
+If you would like to use any of the custom code found here please cite the following paper:</br>
 Marshall, H., Jones, A., Lonsdale, Z. N., & Mallon, E.B.
 (2020).
 Bumblebee workers show differences in allele-specific methylation and allele-specific expression. *Genome Biology and Evolution* DOI:https://doi.org/10.1093/gbe/evaa132

 If you have any questions/comments etc. feel free to contact me at: